HydrologicEngineeringCenter/WAT/DistributedComputeConfiguration.md

 #for master node: comment out the following line if this is master node

 #vmparam -Djava.rmi.server.hostname=127.0.0.1
+#for master node: uncomment (or add) the following line if this is master node
+vmparam -Dhec.rmi.server.NoClientSideProxies=true

 Another alternative method is to use TcpDiscoverySpi – which allows for a static ip address for the master.
 In this configuration each compute node will broadcast back to a specified master ip address and port.
 This would be needed at Amazon to configure a different Discovery mechanism.